 I was part of that, having played drums in the Hysteric Narcotics.

-At that time, it seemed that the only place to play in the Detroit area was the Pub, Paychecks down the street and Lili’s.
+At that time, it seemed that the only places to play in the Detroit area were the Pub, Paycheck’s down the street and Lili’s.

 The Hysteric Narcotics were gig whores.
 We’d play anywhere, anytime, and it seemed like we played Hamtramck almost every weekend.
 We made the circle, from the Pub to Paycheck’s to Lili’s.